lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ![alt text](/images/image-32.png)

-Now Make sure you have Visual Studio Code (or pycharm) installed.
+Now Make sure you have Visual Studio Code (or pycharm) installed in Windows or Linux.

 If not, fetch Visual Studio Code from [here](https://code.visualstudio.com/download).